-Minor in Geology
+Minor in Geosciences

-The department of geology offers a minor program in geology for science students enrolled in any non-major geology programs.
+The department of geosciences offers a minor program in geosciences for science students enrolled in any non-major geosciences program.
 The minor consists of 18 credit hours, at least 9 of which will be upper division work to be taken from a basket of courses.
-The minor is designed to provide the students with a strong foundation in fundamental principles of geology.
+The minor is designed to provide the students with a strong foundation in fundamental principles of geosciences.
 The minor aims at developing knowledge and skills in problem solving and critical thinking.

-- Min grade requirement: None
+- Minimum grade requirement: None

-- Pre-requisite: None
+- Pre-requisite: GEOL 100 Physical Geology

-- Targeted students: All students except those with a major in Geosciences.
+- Targeted students: All students except those with a major in Mathematical Sciences or a major in Geosciences.